margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 (7) I will never sell anything to my uncles.
 (8) I will never criticize an interracial marriage.
 (9) I will never do a PhD...I don't think I will...but never say never...because I might actually do it...
+(10) I will never step in front of someone else in line.
+(11) I will never mention someone else in an email again.
-I can't think of 25, so this is the list of 9.
+I can't think of 25, so this is the list of 10.

 ## I don't care to be on the cover of a magazine.
 I don't enjoy taking a lot of selfies.
 I have no desire to be on the cover or front-and-center.
 I love working with a team and collaborating on projects.
 If I were on the cover of a magazine, I'd love to be with a team addressing a challenge collectively. ##